bcoles/kasld/docs/limitations.md

 speculative window. `make test-fixtures-perturb` asserts exactly this across the whole fixture corpus: shrinking `MemTotal` must not move the guaranteed window.

 A substituted fact source goes further.
-The no-KASLR base is fixed exactly by `CONFIG_PHYSICAL_START` together with a kernel alignment, so a source supplying that pair narrows the guaranteed window to a single address:
+On x86, the no-KASLR base is fixed exactly by `CONFIG_PHYSICAL_START` together with a kernel alignment, so a source supplying that pair narrows the guaranteed window to a single address:

 - `CONFIG_PHYSICAL_START` is read only from a kernel configuration — `/boot/config-<release>`, `/lib/modules/<release>/{build/.config,config}`, or